LENS-Lab-AI/Interview/topics/Diffusion/1_foundations.md

 ---

-## what is Ornstein–Uhlenbeck process? what it is Brownian motion? what's the difference between these?
+## What is Ornstein–Uhlenbeck process? what it is Brownian motion? what's the difference between these?
 **T:** Deep

 **A:**